gitcla/auth-one/README.md

 ## TODO

 - Use liveness to check container state
-- Filter calls to liveness and readiness endpoints
+- Filter calls to liveness and readiness endpoints on reverse-proxy
+- Update apiVersion declarations on yaml files
-- Write a script to initialize Mongo database and populate users collection
+- Write a script to initialize Mongo database and populate users collection with sample data
 - Configure indexes on collections
 - Review nginx.conf for reverse proxy